 So someone has to do something about it.

-Does that mean you're gonna put U.S. soldiers to create security in this vision?
+They asked Donald Trump tonight, does that mean you're going to put U.S. soldiers to create security in this vision?

-Are you gonna use U.S. soldiers?
+Are you going to use U.S. soldiers?

 And he said, if that's necessary, yes.

-And the Israeli soldiers, because they are generally cowardly, did not go in these tunnels, and they did not.
+And the Israeli soldiers, because they are generally cowardly, did not go in these tunnels and they did not.

-And that's why Hamas is still I I would believe the opposite.
+And that's why Hamas is still saying.

 Well, everyone knows about the tunnels.